-J. Z. ran training and generation jobs using REINVENT, CharRNN, VAE; LatentGAN, and ORGAN.
-R. M. ran training and generation jobs using GraphINVENT.
-R. M. and J. Z. ran benchmarking calculations for this work, and J. Z. made all figures.
+J. Z. ran training and generation jobs using REINVENT, CharRNN, VAE; LatentGAN, and benchmarking calculations for this work, and J. Z. made all figures.
 The manuscript was written through the contributions of all authors.
 All authors have given approval to the final version of the manuscript.